i-cant-believe-its-not-better/neurips2021/_pages/04_talks.md

 **Title**: AI Continualism & the Becoming of the Past

 **Abstract**: *This talk discusses the concept of AI continualism as it functions in the discipline of machine learning.
 We diagnose continualism to be a system that works under the authority of a given past and as of now is incapable of capturing revolutionary events.
 The objective of AI continualism, we claim,  is to uncritically reproduce the patterns of a given datafied past into the future.
 As a way to overcome this problem, we will offer a new understanding of the role of historical past and a concept of responsible interpretation that engages with ML artifacts.
-We claim that these two perspectives are enduring challenges that the ML community needs to address to ensure a just future of AI.*
+We claim that these two perspectives are enduring challenges that the ML community needs to address to ensure a just future of AI.
+The talk will be presented by Nyalleng Moorosi and his co-author Razvan Amironesei.*

 #### [Tom Griffiths](https://cocosci.princeton.edu/tom/index.php) (11:30-12:00 EST)